ostanton/TailsEngine/README.md

 - save
     - where all the saves are stored
 - engine.ini
+- Windows DLLs (because they are oh so very annoying!)

 The `engine.ini` contents by default is as follows (you can copy and paste for a game using this library to work properly):
 ```